-As required by law, Religious Education is provided for all students in accordance with Slough Agreed Syllabus (2012-2017).
+As required by legislation and the school's Funding Agreement as an academy trust, Religious Education is provided for all students in accordance with Slough Agreed Syllabus (2018-2023).
 The School's Philosophy & Ethics curriculum is based on the advice and guidance contained in the Agreed Syllabus.